sdilts/cl-bindgen/README.md

 from C header files

 Features:
-+ Generates CFFI bindgings for function declarations, enums, variables, unions, and structures.
++ Generates CFFI bindings for function declarations, enums, variables, unions, and structures.
 + Handles nested and anonymous structures, unions, and enums.
 + Warns when it cannot produce a correct binding.